victorjunnanpan/pansyntaxlab/content/themes/index.md

 **(v) Syntax of sign languages**

-• Non-Manual Marker in Syntax and the C-I interface, multi-dimensional derivation and externalization of sign languages; (Enhsing Liu)
+• Non-Manual Marker in Syntax and the C-I interface, multi-dimensional derivation and externalization of sign languages; (En-hsing Liu)